 Generating that kind of environment is the goal of blue ocean strategy, a business theory that suggests companies are better off searching for ways to gain "uncontested market space" than engaging in traditional competition.

 The term is derived from the book "Blue Ocean Strategy" (Harvard Business Review Press, expanded edition, 2015), by W. Chan Kim and Renee Mauborgne.
-It describes how companies traditionally work in "red ocean"conditions, where businesses viciously fight against each other for a share of the marketplace.
-Instead, according to the blue ocean strategy, organizations should find a way to work in a marketplace that is free of competitors.
+It describes how, instead of viciously competing with other companies, organizations should find a way to work in a marketplace that is free of competitors.

 Finding blue oceans

-To discover an elusive blue ocean, Kim and Mauborgne argue that businesses and entrepreneurs should consider what the authors call the "Four Actions Framework."
-This is used to reconstruct buyer value elements in crafting a new value curve.
-To break the trade-off between differentiation and low cost, and to create a new value curve, the framework poses four key questions:
+To discover an elusive blue ocean, Kim and Mauborgne recommended that businesses consider what the authors call the "Four Actions Framework" to reconstruct buyer value elements in crafting a new value curve.
+The framework poses four key questions:

 - Raise: What factors should be raised well above the industry's standard?